nathancarter/weblurch/doc/lean-app-plan.md

 # Plan for a Lean UI Lurch Application

-## UI Tweaks and Organization

- 1. Rename all screenshots to the format `tut-N-ss-DESC.png`.

 ## Special Characters

  1. Include [this file](https://raw.githubusercontent.com/leanprover/tutorial/master/js/input-method.js) from the Lean-JS Live Demo into this project.